Derandomized Parallel Repetition via Structured PCPs: Decodable PCPs

 However, since our PCP verifier from Theorem~\ref{thm:main} is not randomness-efficient, we can only get this additional feature by relying at the outermost level on a PCP verifier as in \cite{MR08}.
 The dPCP can still be based on our Theorem~\ref{thm:main-dPCP}.
-Alternatively, if we also base the outermost PCP on theorem~\ref{thm:main} we get a polynomial-size construction, but not a {}``randomness-efficient'' one.
-It is also conceivable that the construction of Theorem~\ref{thm:main} can be improved to yield a randomness-efficient PCP, and we leave this for future work. \end{remark} In order to state the generic composition theorem of \cite{DH09} let us first define the \emph{decision complexity} of a PCP verifier.
+Alternatively, if we also base the outermost PCP on theorem~\ref{thm:main} we get a polynomial-size construction, but not a ``randomness-efficient'' one.
+It is also conceivable that the construction of Theorem~\ref{thm:main} can be improved to yield a randomness-efficient PCP, and we leave this for future work. \end{remark} In order to state the generic composition theorem of~\cite{DH09} let us first define the \emph{decision complexity} of a PCP verifier.
 Roughly speaking, a PCP verifier has decision complexity $s(n)$ if every constraint in the underlying constraint graph can be computed by a circuit of size at most $s(n)$ \footnote{More precisely, the verifier should be able to compute this circuit based on its input and its randomness. }.
 This definition is analogous to the definition of the decoding complexity of a PCP decoder.
-It is easy to see that the PCP verifier (from Theorem~\ref{thm:main}) has decision complexity $\poly\log n$ in the same way that the dPCP decoder (from Theorem~\ref{thm:main-dPCP}) was shown to have decoding complexity $\poly\log n$. \begin{theorem} [ Paraphrasing \cite{DH09}]Let $V$ and $D$ be a PCP verifier and a PCP decoder as follows: \begin{enumerate} \item Let $V$ be a two-query PCP verifier for $\NP$ with perfect completeness and soundness error $\Delta(n)$.
-Assume further that the underlying constraint graphs have the projection property, such that the alphabet size is at most $\card{\Sigma(n)}$, and such that the constraint graph has decision complexity at most $s(n)$. \item Let $D$ be a two-query PCP decoder for $\csat_{\Gamma}$ for some $\Gamma(n)$.
-Assume $D$ has perfect completeness, soundness error $\delta(n)$, list size $L(n)$, and alphabet size $\card{\sigma(n)}$. \end{enumerate} If both $V$ and $D$ have the projection property then there is a PCP verifier $V\circledast D$ with the following properties. $V\circledast D$ invokes $D$ on inputs of length at most $s(n)$. $V\circledast D$ has perfect completeness, soundness error $O(\delta(s(n))+L(s(n))\Delta(n))$, alphabet size $\card{\sigma(s(n))}^{\poly(L(s(n))/\delta(s(n)))}$, and $V\circledast D$ has the projection property. \end{theorem} The main gain from this theorem is that the alphabet size of $V\circledast D$ is much smaller than that of $V$.
-Let us see how this is useful.
-Suppose we take $V,D$ from Theorems \ref{thm:main} and \ref{thm:main-dPCP}.
-We have $\Sigma(n)\le2^{\poly\log n},s(n)=\poly\log n$, and $\sigma(n)\le2^{\poly\log n}$.
-Thus, $\sigma(s(n))=2^{\poly\log\log(n)}$.
-Similarly $L(s(n))\le\poly\log\log n$ and $\delta(s(n))=1/\poly\log\log n$.
-This results in alphabet size of $2^{\poly\log\log(n)}$ and soundness error of $1/\poly\log\log n$.
-By composing this verifier again with $D$ (yielding $(V\circledast D)\circledast D$) one can inductively obtain a PCP verifier with soundness error $1/\poly\log^{(i)}n$ for any $i$ and corresponding alphabet size $\card{\Sigma}=2^{1/\poly(\epsilon)}$.
-To get \emph{any} alphabet size $\card{\Sigma}$ one must do careful padding and we do not go into these details. {}
+It is easy to see that the PCP verifier (from Theorem~\ref{thm:main}) has decision complexity $\poly\log n$ in the same way that the dPCP decoder (from Theorem~\ref{thm:main-dPCP}) was shown to have decoding complexity $\poly\log n$.